lattice0/xps_13_9310_linux/README.md

 # XPS 13 9310 Linux (Ubuntu mainly)
-A place for people to post issues about Linux (any distro) on Dell XPS 13 9310.
+This repo is a place for people to post issues about Linux (any distro) on Dell XPS 13 9310.
+I mainly work with Ubuntu so I'll share my experience below.

 Currently, my issues are: couldn't install ubuntu 20.10, so I installed 20.04.
 The kernel that comes with it won't make touchscreen and sleep work, so I upgraded to 5.8, but 5.10 also worked fine.